 A popular strategy for investors changing employers is a 403(b) or 401(k) rollover to an IRA.
-While it often makes sense to rollover a 401(k) when leaving a job, pay careful attention to ensure you are doing it the right way.
+But it doesn’t make sense in every situation and when a rollover is the best option, maintaining separate rollover accounts may be a key part of the strategy.
 Qualified retirement plans such as a 401(k) or 403(b) have better creditor protection than traditional IRAs.
 Learn more about best practices for preserving this protection during a retirement plan rollover to an IRA.

 Asset protection for 401(k) or 403(b) retirement plan rollovers

 The laws regarding federal bankruptcy protection for retirement assets are complex and subject to legal interpretation.
 To add to the complexity, not all retirement assets are covered the same way.
-Laws also differ by state regarding creditor claims other than bankruptcy.
+Laws differ by state regarding creditor claims other than bankruptcy.
+Consider consulting an attorney in your state to discuss your options.

 If you have a 401(k) or 403(b) plan from a previous employer that you want to rollover to an IRA, it is important to first learn how your retirement assets will be protected once moved to an IRA.
 To help ensure your rollover assets are given the best creditor protection available, consider creating separate IRA accounts for rollover funds.